cobbman/PirateBattleship/readme.txt

 To Do:
-- Board does not update the x,y coordinates coorectly.
-Boats show a hit, but board displays 'o' when coordinates are > 5
 - Add visual ASCII when boat is hit or miss to make it more fun (overall user experience needs improving)
 - validate inputs (regex), so if user makes an invalid move it won't break
 - add feature to create boats of different sizes
-- clean up PLAY.py - code there is messy
+- clean up playgame.py - code there is messy

 Fixed:
 - DONE: AND SIMPLIFIED: some of the boats have negative coordinates… need to fix (boat.py)
 - DONE: Update board draw method so it shows coordinate headers that the user can see
 - DONE: put checks in place to make sure boats don't overlap!
 - DONE: resolve the x,y vs y,x coordinates issue
+- DONE: Board does not update the x,y coordinates coorectly.
+Boats show a hit, but board displays 'o' when coordinates are > 5

 =========================================================================================================